Kemtai Adaptive Home Exercise Platform review

 Kemtai Now

-After your first introductory workout, you’re given the option to sign up for a free Kemtai account, which lets you start tracking performance and workout history via My Kemtai.
-You can complete as many workouts as you like through Kemtai Now, and thanks to their library of ever-evolving content, each one will be a little different each time.
-So if you get bored easily at the gym, this is a great way to instantly gamify your workouts; there’s a counter at the top of the home screen that tells you how many sessions you’ve completed, in addition to total workout time.
+After your first workout, you’re given the option to sign up for a free Kemtai account, which lets you start tracking performance via My Kemtai.
+You can complete as many workouts as you like through Kemtai Now, and thanks to their growing library of content, each one will be a little different every time.
+So if you get bored easily at the gym, this is a great way to instantly gamify your workouts; there’s a counter at the top of the home screen that records how many sessions you’ve completed, in addition to total workout time.

 Kemtai design and ease of use